Want to be a better CNC'er?

 What's a Fly Cutter?

-When asked, "What is a Fly Cutter?"
-I would tend to say any single point cutter that is used on a mill.
+A Fly Cutter is any single point cutter that is used on a mill.
 The most common fly cutters are used as surfacing tools.
 But, you also see single point form tools referred to as fly cutters on mills, for example a form tool being used to create an involute on a gear tooth.

 I get asked about Fly Cutters a lot, there is a lot of traffic to CNCCookbook on those keywords, and Fly Cutters are very commonly used by manual machinists.
 While the CNC crowd will more often prefer facemills, even many CNC machinists realize that a very fine surface finish may be better done by fly cutting.
 Remove all but one insert from your facemill, and finish improves.
 The exception are those most expensive facemills where you can individually adjust the cutting height of each insert to 0.0001", because that's what it takes, and that's why fly cutters can leave a better finish.
 Many say their secret weapon for fine aluminum finishing is a fly cutter with a PCD (diamond) insert.

 So, for CNC'ers the reason to use a fly cutter is to achieve a fine finish.
 In most cases, the best finish will be one that can be done in a single pass, which implies a large diameter tool and therefore probably not a face mill.

 Speaking of CNC'ers, here is a video of David DeCaussin's scratch built mini VMC.
 You'll see a fly cutter in the tool changer that comes into use at about 11:05 on the video.
 He's using it to make a fine finish on a part in one pass:

 David DeCaussin's Mini VMC uses a Fly Cutter at about 11:05 on the video...